Friday, March 17, 2023

 Staking a claim to the map of the world and my world

 With that rough start, Maple was severely under socialized when we brought her home.
 She was afraid of her own shadow, birds, and had a difficult time understanding rainfall.
-She was anxious, and multiple remote controls, ball point pens, wooden furniture, and more fell victim to her voracious chewing.
+She was extremely anxious.
+Multiple remote controls, ball point pens, wooden furniture, and more fell victim to her compulsive chewing.

 Lounging in the studio, behind my easel